 Apple Betty aka Apple Brown Betty, has a streusel topping, like a French or Dutch apple pie and, like an apple crisp, has no bottom crust.

-If you love this yummy vegan fruit dessert, check out these tempting recipes!
+If you love fruit-centric desserts, check out these tempting recipes!

 - World's Best Vegan Lemon Meringue Pie